 - Make sure that you have the latest version of iTunes.

-- iPad requires USB 2.0 to function properly.
-Unplug your iPad from your computer, and plug it into a different USB port that is built into the computer.
+- iPad requires USB 2.0 or higher to function properly.
+Unplug your iPad from your computer, and plug it into a different USB port.

 - Turn your iPad off and on